"A deep skepticism about vaccine safety runs through Japan, fed by memories of forced vaccinations by U.S. forces after World War II"

-~In Japan, after WW2 the United States imposed some kind of mandatory vaccination policy on the Japanese.
-You will not find information about it easily on Google.~
+In Japan, after WW2 the United States imposed some kind of mandatory vaccination policy on the Japanese.
+You will not easily find information about it on Google.
+Notice even Japanese media list all sort of reasons for Japanese distrust of vaccines, but politely do not mention the big reason.

 Indigenous vs Melting Pot Archetypes